Md-Manam-Khan/Md-Manam-Khan/README.md

 ### 🧭 About Me

 I'm a CSE undergraduate who genuinely enjoys **competitive programming, problem solving, teaching, leading, and building software**.
-Right now I'm strengthening my foundations in **C++ and Data Structures & Algorithms** while expanding into **Web Development and Backend Engineering**.
+Right now I'm strengthening my foundations in **C++ and Data Structures & Algorithms** while expanding into **Android, Web Development, and Backend Engineering**.

 I like turning ideas into working projects, learning through implementation rather than just theory, and treating every bug as a small lesson rather than a setback.